 Folding Vs. Fixed

-Another thing that could impact your choice is whether or not you want a rower that folds.
-If you have the space for the type of rower you want but need to be able to fold it to store, a water rower will be out of the question, as these do not fold.
+If you have the space for the type of rower you want but need one that folds to store, a water rower will be out of the question, as these do not fold.

 So before going any further, keep reading to find out about the different types of rowing machine and decide which one will best suit you.